inasafe/inasafe/docs/source/developer-docs/preparing_a_release.rst

        return '1.7'

-In general only the version function needs to be updated to reflect the new version of the Risk-In-A-Box plugin.
+In general only the version function needs to be updated to reflect the new version of the InaSAFE plugin.

 .. note:: The above will be deprecated with the release of QGIS 2.0, see below for the alternative method of describing the plugin.